Health Forward is seeking candidates for three board positions for terms beginning in January 2022.

 Number of Candidates

-This year, the Community Advisory Committee expects to submit a slate consisting of at least 10 candidates to fill the five board openings.
-The board will elect new board members from those nominated at the December 2020 meeting.
+This year, the Community Advisory Committee expects to submit a slate consisting of at least six candidates to fill the three board openings.
+During the December 2021 full board meeting, the board will elect new members from those nominated.

 Timeline and Process

-The CAC Nominating Committee begins the search process to identify candidates in July.
-Applicants are asked to complete an application and submit a current resume by Sept.
-1, 2020.
+The CAC Nominating Committee opens the application and recruitment process to identify candidates in July.
+Applicants are asked to complete an application and submit a current résumé by Aug.
+31, 2021.

 The committee will identify a slate of nominees following the first round of interviews in October.
-Candidates who are not nominated will be notified of their status by mid-October.
+All candidates will be notified of their status by mid-October.
 Current board members will then review the nominees’ application packet along with the recorded interview.
-Nominees will be interviewed briefly by the board of directors at its meeting on Dec.
-2, and the directors will cast their votes that same day.
+Nominees will be briefly interviewed in-person or virtually by the board of directors at the meeting on Dec.
+8, and the directors will cast their votes that same day.

-Election results will be communicated to nominated candidates within 48 hours of the final vote and ratification by the CAC.
-New directors will participate in orientation prior to taking office at the February 2021 board meeting.
+Election results will be communicated to nominated candidates within 48 hours of the final board vote and ratification by the CAC.
+New directors will participate in orientation prior to taking office at the February 2022 board meeting.

-- Must be at least 18 years of age and a resident of the city of Kansas City, Missouri, and/or the following three counties in Missouri (Cass, Jackson, or Lafayette) or a Kansas resident, taxpayer, property owner, or business owner in one of the following three counties in Kansas (Johnson, Wyandotte, or Allen).
-These six counties compose the Health Forward Foundation service area.
+- Must be at least 18 years of age and a resident of the City of Kansas City, Missouri, and/or the following three counties in Missouri (Cass, Jackson, or Lafayette) or a Kansas resident, taxpayer, property owner, or business owner in one of the following three counties in Kansas (Johnson, Wyandotte, or Allen).
+These six counties constitute the Health Forward Foundation service area.

-- Must have knowledge, expertise, education, or experience in one or more of the following: accounting/auditing; behavioral health; communications; community-based organizations; diverse-abilities; economic and workforce development; education; equity, diversity, inclusion, and belonging; health care/delivery; housing or community development; government; investment management; legal; organizational management; public health; public policy; real estate; research/evaluation; or rural issues.
+- Preferred knowledge, expertise, education, or experience in one or more of the following: accounting/auditing; behavioral health; organizational management; community-based organizations; economic and workforce development; diversity, equity, and inclusion; policy/civic engagement; communications; housing or community development; education; government; investment management; legal; health care/delivery; public health; real estate; research/evaluation; or rural issues.

 - Must have demonstrated core leadership attributes.